Glaciers

 comparison of Muir Glacier in 1941 to 2004

 In 1941 (left), Muir Glacier filled this valley in Glacier National Park and Preserve in Alaska.
 It was a tidewater glacier, meaning that it flowed out onto the ocean.
-By 2004 (right), Muir Glacier had retreated 12 kilometers (7 miles) and thinned by more than 800 meters (2,600 feet). — Credit: William Osgood Field (1941) and Bruce F. Molnia (2004); courtesy of the Glacier Photograph Collection at the University of Colorado Boulder & NSIDC
+By 2004 (right, photographed from the same location), Muir Glacier had retreated 12 kilometers (7 miles) and thinned by more than 800 meters (2,600 feet). — Credit: William Osgood Field (1941) and Bruce F. Molnia (2004); courtesy of the Glacier Photograph Collection at the University of Colorado Boulder & NSIDC

 The sheer weight of a thick layer of ice, or the force of gravity on the ice mass, causes glaciers to flow.
 Ice is a soft material, in comparison to rock, and is much more easily deformed by this relentless pressure of its own weight.
 Ice may flow down mountain valleys, fan out across plains, or in some locations, spread out onto the sea.
 Movement along the underside of a glacier is slower than movement at the top due to the friction with the underlying ground's surface.
 Where the base of the glacier is very cold, the movement at the bottom can be a tiny fraction of the speed of flow at the surface.